-The Yellowstone Zipline Adventure Park is a great place for the whole group to have some high-flying enjoyment.
+Located on South Faithful Street, Yellowstone Zipline Adventure Park is an excellent place for the whole group to enjoy high-flying.

 This famous tourist site is located near several of the area's finest hotels, only a few streets west of the Grizzly and Wolf Discovery Center.

-Nearly 1,000 feet of zip lines, as well as an elevated ropes course, provide all-day fun inside the site.
+Nearly 1,000 feet of zip lines and an elevated ropes course provide all-day fun inside the site.